 - 1 lbs chicken tenderloin

 - vegetable/canola oil

 - 1 1/2 tbsp Thai sweet chili sauce more if needed

-Add more vegetable oil if needed.
-Then add chicken.
+- Add more vegetable oil if needed.
+Then add garlic and chicken.
 Cook chicken, stiring continuously, until it is very close to being done, then add Brussels sprouts back into the skillet.

 - Add all three ingredients under "sauce" to the skillet.
 Stir to combine.

 - Once chicken is cooked, remove everything promtly.